 At St Mary’s our MFL curriculum is designed to progressively develop children skills in languages, through regularly taught lessons.
 Children progressively acquire, use and apply a growing bank of vocabulary organised around topics.
 They are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games.
 As confidence and skill grows, children record their work through writing and the use of QR codes.
 Lessons across the Key Stages support the skills of speaking, listening, reading and writing.

-Although learning a modern foreign language is only mandatory in KS2, children are introduced to a new language in KS1.
+Although learning a modern foreign language is only mandatory in KS2, our children are introduced to a new language in Early Years and KS1.
 We encourage them to understand and respect that there are people and places in the world around them that are different to where they live and play.
 They begin to understand that people speak a different language to their own.
 As well as introducing basic greetings, manners and colours, the children also have experience of joining in whole school experiences such as celebrating Bastille Day.
 Areas covered include: numbers including time, colours, all about me, in town, food and drink, shopping, school life and life in France allowing the children to progress and apply skills they have previously learned to immerse themselves in a different language and culture.

 Assessment criteria has been developed, in line with national curriculum aims, to enable teachers to assess the progress of children in their language learning as they move through Key Stage 2, ensuring that children are supported and challenged as appropriate.